 If a student feels he/she has been treated unfairly in a matter involving probation, he/she may appeal that decision in writing to the Dean.
 The written appeal must be submitted to the office of the Dean within two (2) business days of notification of the Dean, Associate Dean of Academic and Student Affairs or designee's decision.
 The Dean shall consider the appeal and render his/her decision.
-The Dean shall communicate this decision in writing to the student and the Associate Dean of Academic and Student Affairs or designee.
+The Dean shall communicate this decision in writing to the student and the Associate Dean of Academic and Student Affairs or designeit the student and the Associate Dean of Academic and Student Affairs or designee.
 The decision of the Dean shall be final, effective immediately.